dimitri-nicolo/calico/visibility/elastic/flow/processpath.md

 Ensure that your kernel contains support for eBPF kprobes that {{site.prodname}} uses.
 The minimum supported kernel for this is feature is: `v4.4.0`.

+### Privileges

+For full functionality, this feature requires the `{{site.noderunning}}` `DaemonSet` to have access to the host's PID namespace.
+The Tigera Operator will automatically grant this extra privilege to the daemonset if the feature is enabled in the operator's LogCollector resource, as described below.

 ## How to

 #### Enable process path and argument collection